 Critically lauded, the film earned uniform sympathy for Lynch and her travails.

-Jennifer has a new thriller film with Tim Roth called "A Fall From Grace" slated for 2013.
+Jennifer has a new thriller film with Tim Roth called "A Fall From Grace" in development.

 In the meantime, her universally-loved "The Secret Diary of Laura Palmer" has returned to print in a new edition, with intros by PEAKS creators Mark Frost and David Lynch.